jet/equinox/DOCUMENTATION.md

 As described in [AWS Lambda Supports Parallelization Factor for Kinesis and DynamoDB Event Sources](https://aws.amazon.com/about-aws/whats-new/2019/11/aws-lambda-supports-parallelization-factor-for-kinesis-and-dynamodb-event-sources) and [New AWS Lambda scaling controls for Kinesis and DynamoDB event sources](https://aws.amazon.com/blogs/compute/new-aws-lambda-scaling-controls-for-kinesis-and-dynamodb-event-sources/), there is a powerful feature that enables one to configure a Lambda per stream to process reactions in parallel.
-This works up to a point and clearly has way less moving parts so should be seriously considered.
-The key weaknesses of the approach relative to a more [idiomatic event sourcing approach](https://medium.com/eventuous/the-right-way-b1a82c787f7b) is the lack of ability to replay, and the fact that the DynamoDB Streams facility realistically limits you to 1/2 such Lambdas.
+This works up to a point and clearly has fewer moving parts.
+It should thus be seriously considered.
+The key weaknesses of the approach relative to a more [idiomatic event sourcing approach](https://medium.com/eventuous/the-right-way-b1a82c787f7b)
+are:
+- the lack of ability to replay
+- the fact that the DynamoDB Streams facility realistically limits you to 1/2 such Lambdas.

 <a name="hot-cold"></a>
 # Stream Management Policies